Focus on their Habits: Striped Bass Fishing

 Striped bass fishing is regulated and varies by each state, so be sure to check local regulations.
 While harvesting striped bass is condoned, I am a strong proponent for catch & release.
 When releasing striped bass, they should be placed in the water facing toward the depths; and held at the tail.
 Gently rock them in a manner that allows water to flow through the mouth and gill plates to provide respiration.
 When a striper receives enough oxygen to be released in a healthy manner, it will let you know by flexing its body to produce a strong s-curve posture.
 You can let go and watch it swim away, only to grow healthier and stronger.

 I can assure you that releasing a striped bass is an exhilarating experience not to be missed – equal to the feeling of catching it!

 Alex of ANGLR displaying proper technique to release a striped bass.

 I’ll leave you with this final thought… You can recycle your entire life, and if you are the only participant, it will not make one bit of difference.
-However, mature striped bass produce upwards of 10,000 eggs during their initial spawn.
+However, mature striped bass produces upwards of 10,000 eggs during their initial spawn.
 Larger stripers can produce millions of eggs per spawn.
-One angler does has the ability to effect the entire migratory population.
+One angler does have the ability to affect the entire migratory population.
 Believe in your own conservation efforts and promote catch & release whenever possible.